 ACRA’s Requirements for Limited Liability Partnerships That Accountants Must Know

-From registering a name to commencing operations, there are several requirements involved in forming an LLP (Limited Liability Partnership) with ACRA.
-Accounting and bookkeeping firms must stay up-to-date with the latest information and compliance requirements laid down by ACRA in order to accurately assist their clients to stay compliant.
+From registering a name to commencing operations, several requirements are involved in forming an LLP (Limited Liability Partnership) with ACRA.
+Accounting and bookkeeping firms must stay up-to-date with the latest information and compliance requirements laid down by ACRA to accurately assist their clients in staying compliant.
 So let’s get you acquainted with the intricacies of registering and forming an LLP with ACRA.

 1. A Minimum of 2 Partners

-Section 22(1) of the Limited Liability Partnerships Act clearly states that every LLP must have at least 2 partners.
-If this regulation is not adhered to and the LLP carries on business with less than the required partners for a period of more than 2 years, the person in charge and the LLP shall be liable jointly for any obligation incurred during that period.
+Section 22(1) of the Limited Liability Partnerships Act clearly states that every LLP must have at least two partners.
+If this regulation is not adhered to and the LLP carries on business with fewer than the required partners for more than two years, the person in charge and the LLP shall be liable jointly for any obligation incurred during that period.

 2. A Manager

-Section 23(1) of the Limited Liability Partnerships Act states that every LLP must ensure that at least one manager has reached the age of 18 years, is of full legal capacity, and a resident in Singapore.
-Furthermore, every person who acts as a manager of the LLP must submit his particulars and consent with the Registrar in the prescribed format.
+Section 23(1) of the Limited Liability Partnerships Act states that every LLP must ensure that at least one manager has reached the age of 18 years, is of full legal capacity, and is a resident of Singapore.
+Furthermore, every person who acts as a manager of the LLP must submit his particulars and consent to the Registrar in the prescribed format.

 3. A Registered Office

 Section 26 of the LLP Act states that every LLP is required to have a registered office in Singapore.
-This compliance is put in place to ensure that all the communication and notices are addressed to the registered office.
+This compliance is implemented to ensure that all communication and notices are addressed to the registered office.
 The entity may choose to change the address of its registered office but needs to lodge a notification of such change to the Registrar in the prescribed format.

 4. Registration of Changes in Particulars